richelbilderbeek/correct_cpp/faq.md

 ## What is the course's philophy?

+ * Follow the best practices of the literature
- * A student should learn how to write code following all best practices from the start:
+ * A student should learn how to write code following all best practices from the start [1]:
-    * clean compile under high warning levels
+    * clean compile under high warning levels [2,3]
-    * low cyclomatic complexity
+    * low cyclomatic complexity [4]
     * 100% code coverage
+    * no memory leaks
     * it should follow the specifications :-)
  * A student should be able to check if his/her code is correct easily, without a human involved
  * Prefer a learning curve that is too gentle, over one that is too steep
  * The course is pragmatic: an exercise is stated to be correct, when all scripts and tools suggest no improvement.

 ## Why so strict?

+A student should do it right directly [1].
 If a student has never learned how to write correct code for simple code, he/she will probably not do it for larger code bases either.